sivasb1019/Cpp-Tutorials/DSA/README.md

    These containers store elements in an unordered way, allowing for average constant-time lookup and insertion.

    - **`std::unordered_set`**:
-     - **Use when**: You need to store unique elements, but donâ€™t need them to be sorted.
+     - **Use when**: You need to store unique elements, but don’t need them to be sorted.
 The average time complexity for insertions, lookups, and deletions is O(1).
      - **When to avoid**: When you need the elements to be sorted or need to frequently traverse elements in order.

    - **`std::unordered_map`**:
-     - **Use when**: You need a key-value pair collection with average O(1) time complexity for insertion, deletion, and lookups, and the order of elements doesnâ€™t matter.
+     - **Use when**: You need a key-value pair collection with average O(1) time complexity for insertion, deletion, and lookups, and the order of elements doesn’t matter.
      - **When to avoid**: If you need elements to be stored in a specific order or if your application requires very high stability in performance (since hashing can sometimes result in poor worst-case time complexity).

    - **`std::unordered_multiset`**:
-     - **Use when**: You need a set of elements that allows duplicates and donâ€™t need them to be sorted.
+     - **Use when**: You need a set of elements that allows duplicates and don’t need them to be sorted.
      - **When to avoid**: If the order of the elements is important.

    - **`std::unordered_multimap`**:
-     - **Use when**: You need a collection of key-value pairs with duplicates allowed and donâ€™t care about sorting.
+     - **Use when**: You need a collection of key-value pairs with duplicates allowed and don’t care about sorting.
      - **When to avoid**: If sorted key-order is essential.

 ### 4. **Container Adapters**: